 The Curtiss Jennies and the Standards, as these aircraft were generically referred to, were popular with barnstormers and exhibition pilots of the 1920s.
 They were also employed in more productive roles such as aerial mapping and photography, ranch and forest patrolling, and passenger transport.

-In 1964, Ken Hunter, then chief pilot of Kerr-McGee Oil Industries, arranged the donation by Kerr-McGee of a three-seat version of the Lincoln-Standard to the National Air and Space Museum.
-This aircraft is believed to be one of the Tourabout or Speedster models sold during the early 1920s.
+Ken Hunter later re-purchased the Lincoln-Standard "Old Hisso" and restored it to flying condition.
+In 1964, Ken Hunter, then chief pilot of Kerr-McGee Oil Industries, arranged the donation of the airplane by Kerr-McGee to the National Air and Space Museum.
+This aircraft is a three-seat version of the Lincoln-Standard, believed to be one of the Tourabout or Speedster models sold during the early 1920s.
 It was powered by a 150-horsepower Wright-Martin license-built Hispano-Suiza.